 The Design Trust hasn’t got a Pinterest account as we don’t produce great visual images ourselves, and I have got very limited time.

-I also was put off from it to start with due to the copyright issues of people pinning images and then either claiming them as their own, or copying the products featured.
+At the beginning of Pinterest I was put off, due to the copyright issues of people pinning images and then either claiming them as their own, or copying the products featured.
 Pinterest didn’t help themselves with confusing terms and conditions either (but these have been adapted now).
 You might like to read this blog post by Oh My Handmade Goodness on the ethics of pinning and how to stay legal.

 However, as a creative business Pinterest might be a great way to promote what you do, but also to do visual research.
 If you want to learn more about how to use pinterest, I suggest that you check out Hilary Pullen’s Craft Blog UK website for some great practical blog posts on this topic.